jechol/daybit-api-docs/source/includes/_pydaybit.md

 {
   'ETH': {
     'sym': 'ETH',
-    'usdt_price': '291.88000000'
+    'usd_price': '291.88000000'
   }
 }
 ```

 ### coin_prices()

-Coin to USDT exchange rate for every coin.
+Coin to USD exchange rate for every coin.
 You will get `Noficiation` event whenever price of any coin gets changed.
 Please note that only updated coin price will be returned.

 * Topic: `/subscription:coin_prices`